uakfdotb/ghostpp/readme.txt

 When the bot receives a battle.net chat message it will send it to all logged in users in the admin game as "[L: Realm] [User] Message".
 When the bot receives a battle.net emote it will send it to all logged in users in the admin game as "[E: Realm] [User] Message".
 If you find these messages too annoying you can turn them off in a regular game by using "!messages off" and back on by using "!messages on".
+You can also configure them on or off by default with the bot_localadminmessages configuration option.
 Additionally, if you are the game owner and you are connecting to the bot from a local or LAN IP address the bot will send you the same messages in game lobbies and in games.
 You can use the bot's battle.net account to respond to messages with the !w command or the !say command.
 In the admin game, in game lobbies, and in games, you can type "!w <name> <message>" to force the bot to send a whisper to <name> on ALL connected battle.net realms.